GluN2B-mediated regulation of silent synapses for receptor specification and addiction memory

 Listed in

-Psycho-stimulants including cocaine elicit stereotyped, addictive behaviors.
-Re-emergence of silent synapses containing only NMDA-type glutamate receptors (NMDARs) is a critical mediator of addiction memory and seeking behaviors.
-Despite the predominant abundance of GluN2B-containing NMDARs in silent synapses, their operational mechanisms are not fully understood.
-Using conditional depletion/deletion of GluN2B at D1-expressing accumbal medium spiny neurons, we examine the synaptic and behavioral actions that silent synapses incur after repeated exposure to cocaine.
-GluN2B ablation reduces the proportion of silent synapses, but some of them can persist by substitution to GluN2C, which drives the aberrantly-facilitated synaptic incorporation of calcium-impermeable AMPA-type glutamate receptors (AMPARs).
-The resultant precocious maturation of silent synapses impairs addiction memory but elevates locomotor activity, which can be normalized by blockade of calcium-impermeable AMPAR trafficking.
-Collectively, GluN2B supports the competence of cocaine-induced silent synapses for specifying subunit composition of AMPARs, and thereby expression of addition memory and the related behaviors.
+Psychostimulants, including cocaine, elicit stereotyped, addictive behaviors.
+The reemergence of silent synapses containing only NMDA-type glutamate receptors is a critical mediator of addiction memory and seeking behaviors.
+Despite the predominant abundance of GluN2B-containing NMDA-type glutamate receptors in silent synapses, their operational mechanisms are not fully understood.
+Here, using conditional depletion/deletion of GluN2B in D1-expressing accumbal medium spiny neurons, we examined the synaptic and behavioral actions that silent synapses incur after repeated exposure to cocaine.
+GluN2B ablation reduces the proportion of silent synapses, but some of them can persist by substitution with GluN2C, which drives the aberrantly facilitated synaptic incorporation of calcium-impermeable AMPA-type glutamate receptors (AMPARs).
+The resulting precocious maturation of silent synapses impairs addiction memory but increases locomotor activity, both of which can be normalized by the blockade of calcium-impermeable AMPAR trafficking.
+Collectively, GluN2B supports the competence of cocaine-induced silent synapses to specify the subunit composition of AMPARs and thereby the expression of addiction memory and related behaviors.